WayScience/waysciencelab.com/index.md

 {% capture text %}
 We are recruiting!
-To see your face in this page, dare to reach out!
+To see your face in this page, please reach out!

 [Meet our team &nbsp;→](team)
 {:.center}